AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web.md

 ## The WebP Image Format

 Certain image formats require less storage space than others, trading some image quality in return for significant performance gains.
 The most notable and widely supported of these is the **WebP image format**.
-It was developed by Google and is [described as follows](https://developers.google.com/speed/webp):
+It was developed by Google and is described as follows:

+{% quote "An image format for the Web, Google", "https://developers.google.com/speed/webp" %}
-> WebP is a modern image format that provides **superior lossless and lossy compression** for images on the web.
+  WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
+{% endquote %}

 You can learn more about [how WebP works](https://developers.google.com/speed/webp#how_webp_works) if you're curious, but suffice it to say that it provides nearly the same quality of images as PNG and JPEG while requiring **25–34% less space**.